As famine stalks Afghanistan, West urged to rescue stricken economy | Headlines

 As famine stalks Afghanistan, West urged to rescue stricken economy

-* Foreign donors seek to bypass Taliban in aid supply By Emma Batha
+* Foreign donors seek to bypass Taliban in aid supply (Adds launch of U.N. appeal in 10th paragraph) By Emma Batha

 As the harsh winter sets in, Qaher's family are among nearly 9 million Afghans perilously close to famine.
 "The children don't have warm clothes and it's becoming very cold.
 We're afraid they'll get sick," he said.